The Payoffs and Pitfalls of Flagging ‘At-Risk’ Kids in Early Grades

 Eighth-grader Gabby said that she appreciated the intervention, because she already knew she was messing up.
 “My math teacher, she came to talk to me, she pulled me out individually and told me about my grades and she said English needs to be better… Then my history teacher pulled me out as well, so I knew that they really cared,” said Gabby.

 And teachers end up grading themselves too, using the data trends to set goals for their own classrooms.

 Creating the structure for this kind of data-driven attention doesn’t come cheap.
 There are almost as many support staff at Clinton as there are teachers, to provide wrap-around services, according to the principal.

 Gabby went from an F to a B in English.
 But what happens when Gabby graduates from Clinton, and this strong support network disappears?
 For Andrea Schwartz who crunches the data at Clinton, that’s her biggest concern.
 “It keeps me up at night… How do we build up these kids so that they have a solid enough foundation that they can go on and progress?”

 Outside of the Clinton campus, early warning data are collected on students throughout the Los Angeles School District.
 But according to Cynthia Lim at the Office of Data and Accountability, other schools don’t have the human capital to help teachers analyze and respond to that data consistently.

 This piece was produced by Youth Radio, in collaboration with Voicewaves Youth Media.
 Additional reporting by Robyn Gee / Youth Radio.
-Edited by Elizabeth Soep.
+Edited by Elisabeth Soep.